Community-embedded (adjunct) faculty

 SSW alum: M.S.W.'94

-Fall 2023 program designation: M.S.W. on-campus format
+Program designation: M.S.W. online format

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. online format

 SSW alum: M.S.W.'04